 Quarantine means to "Separate and restrict the movement of people who were exposed to a contagious disease to see if they become sick."
 The reason people are quarantined is because they may be infected but don’t have enough viral particles to be detected.
-You may feel perfectly fine; this could be because you are not infected, but it might also be because the viral load has not reached a point of manifesting symptoms.
-COVID-19 can take up to two weeks to show.
-A negative test during the quarantine period allows for contact tracing of individuals with whom you may have had contact, but it does not allow for an earlier release.
+You may feel perfectly fine; this could be because you are not infected, but it might also be because the viral load has not reached a point of manifesting symptoms, which can take up to two weeks.
+The length of time students spend in quarantine is determined in consultation with public health officials and the College's medical staff.

 During quarantine, you may either go home or quarantine on campus.
-Campus locations for quarantine may include a students’ current room, other lodging accommodations on campus, or a local hotel.
+Campus locations for quarantine may include students’ current rooms, other lodging accommodations on campus, or a local hotel.
 We recognize that quarantine can be lonely, and students may feel more comfortable quarantining at home.
-In either case, you should stay in your room and avoid contact with other people; be vigilant in monitoring your health; and complete the Symptom Monitoring App twice a day.
+In either case, you should stay in your assigned room and avoid contact with other people; be vigilant in monitoring your health; and complete the COVID Pass app twice a day.
 Contact the Student Health Center or your health care provider if you develop symptoms of COVID-19.
 See also CDC Guidance for Quarantine.

-We recommend that every student bring a Quarantine Wellness Kit to school this year.
-Think about what you’d need if you had to be out of your room for a few days.
+We recommend that every student have a list of Quarantine Wellness Kit supplies handy.
+Think about what you’d need if you had to be out of your room for 7-14 days.
 Some suggestions include: Thermometer, mask or other cloth face covering, personal hygiene supplies, routine medications, cell phone and charger, fever-reducing medication such as acetaminophen (Tylenol) or ibuprofen, hand sanitizer—at least 60% alcohol is recommended, laptop, books, anything you need to attend classes virtually, 2-3 changes of clothing, pillow, and items to support your mental health and prevent boredom.